๐Ÿค”Cognitive Psychology

 Why This Matters

-Problem-solving is at the heart of cognitive psychology—and it's one of the most heavily tested areas on exams.
+Problem-solving is at the heart of cognitive psychology and one of the most heavily tested areas on exams.
 You're not just being asked to recall what "means-end analysis" means; you're being tested on when different strategies work best, why some approaches guarantee solutions while others trade accuracy for speed, and how cognitive barriers like functional fixedness prevent us from finding solutions.
 Understanding these strategies reveals fundamental principles about how the mind represents problems, searches for solutions, and sometimes gets stuck.

 Systematic Search Strategies